rpopov/modelant/src/site/markdown/procedures.md

 Java Setup Procedure for Windows
 --------------------------------

-In Control Panel \ System \ Advanced \ Environment Variables define the global variable:
+In Winodws' **Control Panel \ System \ Advanced \ Environment Variables** define the global variable:

 ```
 JAVA_HOME=C:\PROGRA~1\Java\jdk1.8.0_172\
 ```

-Note that the **\Program Files** directory is referred using its 8:3 file name, **excluding any spaces in the path**.
+Note that the **\Program Files** directory is referred using its 8:3 file name, in order to **exclude any spaces from the path**, which cause scripting problems.

 Eclipse Setup Procedure for Windows
 -----------------------------------

-As of http://wiki.eclipse.org/Eclipse.ini Eclipse uses the PATH to search the JVM to run.
+As of http://wiki.eclipse.org/Eclipse.ini Eclipse uses the PATH environment variable to search the JVM to run.
 In Windows the path to the default installation of JAVA executable contains a space, **which causes problems in resolving Maven dependencies referring ${java.home}** in Eclipse environment.
 Therefore it is needed to set the path to JAVA using the 8:3 file names:

   * Edit **eclipse.ini** file in the Eclipe's root directory:
   * Add before the **-vmargs** line the contents: